tanim0la/cairo-tutorial/content/cairo-smart-contract.md

 - A `use` statement that imports traits required to read from and write to contract storage.
 - A new structure for the contract storage, defined with the `struct` keyword.
 The struct must be named `Storage`.
-- The actual counter variable inside the storage.
+- The actual `counter` variable inside the storage.

-All of the contract’s storage variables have to be defined inside one `struct`.

 ## Adding state and logic

-After defining storage, our contract needs a way to access and modify it across the function calls.
-This is where the concept of **contract state** comes in.
+Now that we have storage, our functions need a way to interact with it.
+In Cairo, the contract state isn't automatically available; it must be passed to functions explicitly as a parameter.

-Contract state refers to the contract’s internal storage.
-To access this storage within a function, Cairo requires a *state reference*, a parameter that represents the contract’s storage.
+To facilitate this, Cairo uses a state reference, a specific parameter that represents and allows access to the contract’s storage.

 There are two ways to define a state reference in Cairo: one that provides read and write access to storage, and another that provides read-only access.
 Here’s how to use them: